zainabnawaz912-ux/campuslife-ai-app/README.md

 - Report and search lost & found items
 - Receive assistance from an AI-powered campus and study assistant

-# AI Integration
+# AI Feature

-CampusLife AI integrates the **Groq API** to power its intelligent AI Assistant.
+CampusLife AI includes an intelligent AI Assistant powered by the _**Groq API**_ using the _**Llama**_ language model.

-The AI Assistant can:
+The AI Assistant serves two main purposes:

-- Answer academic questions
+### Campus Assistant
+It helps students by answering questions related to the CampusLife AI application, including:

+- Campus announcements
+- Bus routes and delay updates
+- Notes section
+- Book exchange
+- Lost & Found
+- Student profile features
+- Application navigation and guidance

+### Study Assistant
+The AI also acts as a learning companion by helping students:

-- Explain Physics, Chemistry, Mathematics, and Computer Science concepts
+- Explain academic concepts
+- Answer study-related questions
+- Summarize notes
 - Generate quizzes and MCQs
-- Summarize study notes
+- Assist with exam preparation
-- Provide exam preparation tips
+- Provide study tips and learning guidance
-- Guide users through the application's features
-- Answer campus-related questions based on available application data

-The assistant is designed to deliver fast, accurate, and helpful responses while enhancing the overall student experience.
+The assistant delivers fast, accurate, and user-friendly responses to improve both the campus experience and academic learning.

+# AI System Prompt

+The AI Assistant is instructed to:

+- Act as a friendly and professional CampusLife AI Assistant.
+- Help users navigate all features of the application.
+- Answer questions about campus announcements, bus updates, notes, book exchange, lost & found, and student services.
+- Act as a study assistant by explaining academic concepts in simple language.
+- Generate quizzes, MCQs, summaries, and study tips when requested.
+- Provide clear, accurate, and helpful responses.
+- Ask follow-up questions whenever additional information is needed.
+- Maintain a respectful, supportive, and professional tone.
+- Never generate harmful, misleading, or inappropriate content.
+- If information is unavailable, politely inform the user instead of inventing an answer.

 # Technologies Used